-e) Impairment of assets
+d) Impairment of assets

-Assets are tested for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
+Assets are tested for impairment wherever required and whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 An impairment loss is recognized for the amount by which the asset's carrying amount exceeds its recoverable amount.
 The recoverable amount is the higher of an asset's fair value less costs of disposal and value in use.
-Non-financial assets other than goodwill that suffered an impairment are reviewed for possible reversal of the impairment at the end of each reporting period f) Revenue Recognition
+Non-financial assets other than goodwill that suffered an impairment are reviewed for possible reversal of the impairment at the end of each reporting period e) Earnings per share (EPS)